As midterms near, clergy preach politics and civics lessons

 A similar message was shared with predominantly African American worshippers at Masjidullah, an Islamic community center in Philadelphia.

-“As Muslims, we are to be positive change agents in the world,” said the imam, Idris Abdul-Zahir.
+“As Muslims, we are to be positive change agents in the world,” the resident imam, Idris Abdul-Zahir, told The Associated Press.
 “Voting for and working with public servants who have that interest in mind is tantamount to faith.”

+Voting is a priority, but so is unity at Allison Park Church in Pittsburgh, said the lead pastor, Jeff Leake, who encouraged his congregation to head to the polls: “We have the freedom to be a part of the process and to vote.
+Can I get an “amen” from somebody?”

+He advised worshippers to weigh candidates’ character — as well as their abilities — when deciding how to vote.

 Dan Trippie, a Southern Baptist pastor at Restoration Church in Buffalo, New York, has been urging his youthful, ethnically diverse congregation to support candidates who might seek middle ground on some important issues.